elotroalex/chiens/_texts/translation.md

 - Beautiful as the shadow lattice of two pythons at noon
 - the archipelago
 - turbulence of prostrate organs
-- sacrifice of lamp glass crossed on the mouth
+- sacrifice of glass of lamps hooked on the mouth
 - of tempests
-- virulent battle siren absurdly caught in the motion
+- virulent battle siren, absurdly caught in the motion
 - of palms and scolopendra
 - it's me tonight, swearing before the assembled forest
 - in rings of violent cries